 - Place the legs of the bed into containers containing paraffin oil or water to prevent bedbugs from gaining access to the bed, and tuck in sheets and blankets so they do not contact the floor.

 - Wear pajamas that cover as much skin as possible to limit bedbug bites.

 - Reduce clutter around the room to eliminate hiding places, and caulk or seal all holes and cracks.

 - Vacuum and steam clean all mattress and box-spring crevices.

 - Infested bedding or garments can be placed in a clothes dryer for 10-20 minutes using medium to high heat, and/or items can be bagged and laundered using hot water measuring at least 120 F.

-- Encase your mattress and box spring in a special impermeable mattress cover.
+- Encase the mattress and box spring in a special impermeable mattress cover.
 Sometimes it may be necessary to discard infested mattresses and furniture.

-- Contact a licensed pest-control service for specialized treatment options and to consider insecticide use.
+- Contact a licensed pest-control service for specialized treatment options and to consider EPA-registered pesticide use.